N3FS/N3FS-website/rules.md

 * **Permitted and unpermitted mods:** Mods that affect gameplay and give you an advantage are not allowed.
     * Optimisation mods like OptiFine are okay.
     * Examples of mods that are not allowed: ore finders, x-ray, or minimap mods that show player locations.

+## Useful links

+Here are some other useful links, in addition to the rules above!

+<a href="/help/minecraft-guidelines" class="action">View Minecraft guidelines and getting started</a>

+<a href="/help/ban-appeal" class="action">Appeal a ban</a>